noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - requires a remote registry unless you use artifact + load
 - container name is not configurable: is set to taskname-locId to enable scheduling more than 1 task port host
 - customize the docker user via task.user
-  - su-exec requires task.user to be set to `root` then you can drop privs at runtime
+  - cunts using su-exec requires task.user to be set to `root` then you can drop privs at runtime
+  - this is related to su-exec, not nomad/docker
 - config attrs
   - image: either a remote registry or use artifact + load for tarball
   - image pull timeout